neevtechnologies/visualcloud/README.md

 ============
 [![Build Status](https://travis-ci.org/neevtechnologies/visualcloud.png?branch=master)](https://travis-ci.org/neevtechnologies/visualcloud)

+VisualCloud was designed as a tool to ease the provisioning of a server architecture for hosting applications on the cloud.
+Without the use of VisualCloud, deploying a typical server environment for app hosting on AWS would mean wading through half a dozen screens with over two dozen different options.
+VisualCloud makes it easy to draw a deployment architecture & then provision the servers with the click of a button, all from within a single screen.
+Picking a platform (such as Java) will also ensure that the required software for that platform is automatically setup as well.

 VisualCloud makes creating your environments' stacks in the cloud as easy as :

 1. Drag and drop the resources you need in your stack.
 Load balancer ?
 Rails/Java App Server ?
 DB ?
 You got it.